jurajama/AnsiDevPlatform/README.md

 *jenkins-create-os.yml* deploys Jenkins master server that could be used for continuous integration purposes.
 Jumphost is registered as a slave for Jenkins.
 Jenkins connects to jumphost using private key stored in group_vars/all/jenkins_credentials.yml and corresponding public key in *group_vars/all/users.yml*. **NOTE: Do not use these demo SSH keys in any production environment but create your own keys.** Also when you put any passwords or private keys in your own repository, encrypt those configuration files with ansible-vault.
 Search google for information on how to use ansible-vault.

-**Note:** Before deploying Jenkins using *jenkins-create-os.yml*, run *"./update-roles.bash"* to update external roles.
-That fetches some code from github to ext-roles directory.

 After Jenkins has been deployed, you can access GUI with http://jenkins_floating_ip:8080.
 Default credentials are username=admin, password=admin123.
 When deploying Jenkins for real use, change admin password in variable *jenkins_admin_password* before deployment.